cloudflare/cloudflare-docs/products/analytics/src/content/graphql-api/getting-started/compose-graphql-query.md

 ![Example query with return fields](../../static/images/graphiql-query-return-field-values.png)

-Once you have entered all the fields you want your query to return, you can click the **Play** button to submit the query.
+Once you have entered all the fields you want your query to return, click the **Play** button to submit the query.
 The response pane contains the data fetched from the Cloudflare GraphQL API endpoint.

 ![GraphiQL response](../../static/images/create-query-fw-data-set-play.png)